awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 You'll be able to see the output of each step in the pipeline.
 The GConstruct job created the partitioned graph, the training job created models for 10 epochs, and the inference job created embeddings for the nodes and predictions for the nodes in the test set.

-You can inspect the mean epoch and evaluation time using the provided `analyze_training_time.py` script and the log file you created:
+You can inspect the mean epoch and evaluation time using the provided `analyze_training_time.py` script and the execution name:

 ```bash